DaVoidd/XenTorch/index.md

 ### Get Started

 The following example is a demonstration of a neural network which will learn to predict an output based on the given training examples.
 For example sake, the training data has a rule associated with it.
-If the 2nd input is a 1, the output is {0, 0, 1}, but if it is a 0, then the output is {0, 0, 0}.
+If the 2nd input is a 1 or a 0 the output should be {0, 0, 1} and {0, 0, 0} respectively.
-After training finishes, the last 2 lines of code will display what the network predicts, given unseen data.
+After training finishes, the last 4 lines of code will display what the network predicts, given 2 seen and 2 unseen data inputs so you can see how it performs.
 \
 \
 **Model Layout: 3 x 3/No bias -> ReLU -> 3 x 3/Bias -> Sigmoid** | Total of 9 nodes